luihabl/VkFluidSim/README.md

 - [x] Simulation of 3D scenes with SPH.
 - [x] Implementation of WCSPH model with viscosity.
-- [x] Load boundary files in OBJ format.
+- [x] Load object files in OBJ format.
 - [x] Object and boundary interaction using [volume maps](https://animation.rwth-aachen.de/media/papers/67/2020-TVCG-ImplicitBoundaryHandling.pdf).
 - [ ] Configurable scene using a JSON file.
 - [ ] Improve volume map using higher order interpolation (e.g. with serendipity points).